 What Is Coronavirus (Covid-19)?

-Coronavirus [Covid-19] is an infectious disease, caused by a newly discovered coronavirus now often joined together as coronavirus].
+Coronavirus [Covid-19] is an infectious disease, caused by a newly discovered virus.
 People who fall sick with covid-19 will experience mild to moderate symptoms and will also recover without any special treatment.
 However, severe cases [which happen more often] may cause suffocation and death.

 Common symptoms of the viral disease are: